dalpil/tsp100-print/README.md

 The program expects bilevel images, at most 576 pixels wide, and it will complain if you try to feed it anything else.

+If no printer is specified, the program will try to autodetect a printer on the network.

+The program will do its best to verify that the printjob completed sucessfully, by using the document start/end commands, as well as using the ETB-counter to detect a sucessful print.

 See the [STAR Graphic Mode Command Specifications, Rev. 2.32](https://starmicronics.com/support/Mannualfolder/star_graphic_cm_en.pdf) for detailed information on how to talk to these printers.